"Rust" film armorer suspects someone planted bullet in gun

 “Who put those in there and why is the central question,” Hannah Gutierrez Reed, the armorer for the movie “Rust” said in a statement issued by one of her lawyers, Jason Bowles of Albuquerque, New Mexico.
 “Hannah kept guns locked up, including throughout lunch on the day in question (Oct.
 21), and she instructed her department to watch the cart containing the guns when she was pulled away for her other duties or on a lunch break.”

-The statement said that “Hannah did everything in her power to ensure a safe set.
+The statement goes on to say that “Hannah did everything in her power to ensure a safe set.
 She inspected the rounds that she loaded into the firearms that day.
 She always inspected the rounds.”

 “No one could have anticipated or thought that someone would introduce live rounds into this set,” Gutierrez Reed’s statement said.